 From the Amazon Bedrock documentation

 - If you use a base model, specify the model ID or its ARN.
-For a list of model IDs for base models, see Amazon Bedrock base model IDs (on-demand throughput) in the Amazon Bedrock User Guide.
+For a list of model IDs for base models, see Supported Regions and models for inference profiles.

 - If you use an Amazon Bedrock Marketplace model, specify the ID or ARN of the marketplace endpoint that you created.
 For more information about Amazon Bedrock Marketplace and setting up an endpoint, see Amazon Bedrock Marketplace in the Amazon Bedrock User Guide.